How Are Construction Workers at Risk of Exposure

 Due to the long latency period before a mesothelioma diagnosis, it can take decades for previously exposed workers to develop the disease, contributing to the nearly 10,000 newly diagnosed cases of malignant mesothelioma in construction workers each year.
+Workers also risk other asbestos diseases, such as asbestosis and other asbestos cancers.
 In addition to past exposure, asbestos continues to pose a risk to workers, stressing the importance of safety standards to help prevent occupational asbestos exposure.

 02. Preventing Exposure